IQ404/study-notes/README.md

 ## Avoid Singletons

+The memory allocation of variables with static storage duration are determined by the linker at linking stage.

+Note that linkers used by C++ are acutally not unique to C++.

 The initialization order of global variables <ins>in single translation unit</ins> is defined by the order of their declarations.

 The initialization order of global variables across multiple tranlation units are undefined.